Chaco eagle: Taxonomy

+A Chaco eagle in flight, showing the distinctive tail pattern; Santa Fe, Argentina.

-Buteogallus coronatus is monotypic, meaning that there are no subspecies.
+Buteogallus coronatus is monotypic, with no subspecies.
 Vieillot first named it Harpyia coronata in 1817.
 It was subsequently reclassified by Lafresnaye in 1842 in the genus Harpyphaliatus, as Harpyhaliatus coronatus.
 At the time, the Solitary eagle (now Buteogallus solitarius) was considered to be a subspecies of Harpyhaliatus coronatus, until phylogenetic analyses of their DNA showed that they are, in fact, sister species.
 These analyses also indicated that another species, the Great black hawk (Buteogallus anthracinus), is also a sister species.
 They were all reclassified in the genus Buteogallus.

 Habitat and distribution

 Distribution

 This bird is endemic to eastern and central South America, where it is present in southern and central Brazil, Bolivia, Paraguay and in Argentina south to northern Patagonia.
 The status of the Chaco Eagle is uncertain in Uruguay, where it has not been seen for decades and is believed to be extinct.
 It has become regionally extinct in portions of its historical range, and is found in very low density throughout its range, making it one of the rarest and most threatened raptors in the Neotropical region.
 Only 250-999 mature individuals are left, while the total individual count of the species reaches 375-1499 birds.